pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 \- "It's the idea that my exploration of Verdi reeprtoire has been rather limited"

 \- **Verdi baritone - "there's Rodrigo, Di Luna, these powerful symbols of what an Italian lyric baritone is"**

-\- "I'm trying to haul myself from a tradition which I believe is mid-late 20th century, where there's been an unconscious but slightly less helpful move towards text, over the sounds of the voice"

 \- "For me, some of the most wonderful recordings I have are pre-War, where I'm hearing voices who are using the sound of their voice to colour"